Marc Isambard Brunel: Britain

 While Brunel was in the United States, Sophia Kingdom had remained in Rouen and during the Reign of Terror, she was arrested as an English spy and daily expected to be executed.
 She was only saved by the fall of Robespierre in June 1794.
 In April 1795 Kingdom was able to leave France and travel to London.

-When Brunel arrived from the United States, he immediately travelled to London and made contact with Kingdom.
+When Brunel arrived in Britain, he immediately travelled to London and made contact with Kingdom.
 They were married on 1 November 1799 at St Andrew, Holborn.
 In 1801 she gave birth to their first child, a daughter, Sophia; in 1804 their second daughter Emma; and in 1806 their son Isambard Kingdom, who became a great engineer.
 Isambard Kingdom grew up in Lindsey House in Chelsea, London.